-- 1 unit, Letter, 2 lab
+- 1 unit, Letter, 2 lab, DE

-- DA, CSU/UC, LACCD E2, CSUGE E
+- DA, CSU/UC, LACCDGE E2, CSUGE E

-- Prerequisite: KIN 251 or 251-1
+- Prerequisite: KIN 251-1

+- Family: K08 Kin Mind/Body Conditioning

 - This course is designed to improve both strength and flexibility through mind and body integration.
 The course focuses on the physical and breathing exercises of Yoga.
 It will assist with the development of flexibility and strength in the skeletal, muscular, and nervous systems, improve circulation, reduce stress, and increase energy levels.
 Various styles of Hatha Yoga will be studied and practiced.
 This course will give the student both the knowledge and the practice to move toward improved health and reduce stress levels.